Sweden-Mayhem/site/content/minecraft/play.md

 ## Steps to Join

 1. Launch [Minecraft Java Edition](https://www.minecraft.net/store/minecraft-java-bedrock-edition-pc) version **1.21.5**
 	- Need to change version?
-Read the official [Change Version](https://help.minecraft.net/hc/articles/360034754852-Change-Game-Version-for-Minecraft-Java-Edition) guide.
+See the official [Change Version](https://help.minecraft.net/hc/articles/360034754852-Change-Game-Version-for-Minecraft-Java-Edition) guide.
 2. Click **Multiplayer**
 3. Click **Add Server**
 4. Set the **Server Name** to `Sweden Mayhem`
 5. Set the **Server Address** to `minecraft.swedenmayhem.se`
 6. Click **Done**, then select the server and click **Join Server**

-Learn more about your first steps in **Sanctuary** and **The Abyss** on our [Gameplay page](/minecraft/gameplay).
+Learn more about your first steps in **Sanctuary** and **The Abyss** at [About the Gameplay »](/minecraft/gameplay).
-For details on our unique systems and tips to enhance your visuals, visit our [Help page](/minecraft/help).
+For details on our unique systems and tips to enhance your visuals, see [Help »](/minecraft/help).